 Associate Head Coach

-Stephen Silas is in his sixth season with the organization and 15th as an NBA assistant coach after joining the team’s coaching staff on December 26, 2010.
+Stephen Silas is in his firts season as Associate Head Coach, eighth season with the organization and 17th as an NBA assistant coach after joining the team’s coaching staff on December 26, 2010.
 Silas came to Charlotte after spending the previous four and a half seasons as an assistant coach for the Golden State Warriors.
 Prior to joining the Warriors, Silas served as an advance scout for the Washington Wizards during the 2005-06 season.

 Silas also spent five seasons as an assistant coach under his father, Paul Silas, with the original Charlotte/New Orleans Hornets (2000-03) and Cleveland Cavaliers (2003-05).
 Silas, who joined the original Hornets in the summer of 1999 as an advance and college scout, was promoted to assistant coach on June 5, 2000, making him the youngest assistant in the NBA at that time at 27 years old.